From unfazed to unprecedented: Inside the decision to postpone the Olympics

 A united front

-On March 23, Bach grew more alarmed as the news turned grimmer.
-WHO General Director Tedros Adhanom announced the spread of the coronavirus was accelerating and called for an emergency meeting of the Group of 20 major economic states.
+On March 23, Bach grew more alarmed as the news turned more grim.
+WHO General Director Tedros Adhanom Ghebreyesus announced the spread of the coronavirus was accelerating and called for an emergency meeting of the Group of 20 major economic states.

 Bach contacted the Tokyo 2020 organizing committee and made his plans clear.
-He wanted to talk with Abe the next day, and in that call, Bach said, he wanted Abe to outline a proposal for postponement, which Bach then could take back to the IOC’s powerful 15-member executive board.
+He wanted to talk with Abe the next day, and in that call, Bach said, he wanted Abe to outline a proposal for postponement, which Bach then could take back to the IOC’s 15-member executive board.

 Publicly, Abe for the first time raised the possibility of delaying the Games.
-Pound, who is not a member of the executive board, told USA Today the Games would be postponed, which many wrongly interpreted as a final decision and rankled some within the IOC hierarchy.
+Pound, who is not a member of the executive board, told USA Today that the Games would be postponed, which many wrongly interpreted as a final decision and rankled some in the IOC hierarchy.

-“I think [the last few days] were only dizzying because we were making decisions, and then someone else will announce a decision that we haven’t made,” said Anita L. DeFrantz, an American member of the executive board.
+“I think [the past few days] were only dizzying because we were making decisions, and then someone else will announce a decision that we haven’t made,” said Anita L. DeFrantz, an American member of the executive board.
 “That was pretty sticky to deal with.”

 Olympic governing bodies from countries that included Germany, Britain, Norway and Brazil called for a postponement.
-In the evening, having withheld a position even as individual sport federations pressured it to act, the United States Olympic and Paralympic Committee advocated for postponement.
+In the evening, having withheld a position even as individual sport federations pressured it to act, the USOPC advocated for postponement.
 It said it had polled 1,780 athletes, and 68 percent did not think the Games could be fairly contested this summer.

 Taking initiative

-The 15 members of the IOC’s executive board reside across the planet, which inevitably leads to alarm clocks ringing at dismaying hours of the early morning.
+The 15 members of the IOC’s executive board reside around the planet, which inevitably leads to alarm clocks ringing at dismaying hours of the early morning.
 DeFrantz has come to believe 3 a.m. teleconferences are the worst.
-Tuesday morning, she had to wake up for a call that began at 4 a.m. on the West Coast of the United States, which was late in the evening in Tokyo, where Abe was on his phone call with Bach.
+On Tuesday morning, she had to wake up for a call that began at 4 a.m. on the West Coast of the United States, which was late in the evening in Tokyo, where Abe was on his phone call with Bach.

 As she waited at her home in Southern California, DeFrantz knew, as the rest of the world had come to realize, a big decision awaited.